-As mentioned in last week’s post, there are two groups of shrubs I receive more questions about than all the rest.
-We discussed various aspects of rose care last week, so now on to the second group: hydrangeas.
-Confusion still abounds, despite many recent improvements through plant breeding.
-Matters are not helped by some disagreement among professionals.
+There are two groups of shrubs we receive more questions about than all the rest: roses and hydrangeas.
+Today, we’ll focus on the latter.
 Ask Tim Wood of Spring Meadow Nursery, a part of the Proven Winners’ brand, and you might get a slightly different answer than from The American Horticultural Society’s Pruning and Training guide.
 We will discuss how Wellfield horticulture staff prune four different species of hydrangea on display in the Gardens.

 The questions to ask when pruning any fruiting or flowering tree and shrub include: